April 16, 2019

 In this post, Chartered Surveyor Stephen Boniface gives his advice on rising damp and how it is often misdiagnosed.

 Many years ago I was asked to present a talk on dampness and I discovered that my talk was to be the first one after lunch.
 This is often known as ‘the graveyard slot’ because after lunch one feels rather tired and it is not unknown for delegates to drop off during the talk.
 I thought that it might be useful to wake them up with a controversial opening statement.
 I therefore declared “there is no such thing as rising damp”.
 I then went on to explain my views and in fact said much of what is to follow in this article.
-Nonetheless, I became known quite quickly as the surveyor who does not believe in rising damp.
+Nonetheless, I became known quite quickly as the building surveyor who does not believe in rising damp.
 To add to this a friend of mine in the professional world is Jeff Howell who once wrote a book called ‘The Rising Damp Myth’.
 Jeff and I once produced a training video discussing the issue.
 Apart from setting the record straight for my part in this article it is important that the issue of rising damp is understood.
 Bear in mind that most buildings I deal with are historic and, as discussed later, they are technically different to most modern buildings.

 In the UK dampness is a major problem; brought about largely by our climate.
 It is perhaps the one thing that most property owners are most concerned about.
 This is quite understandable and is indeed a reasonable concern as dampness can cause a lot of damage to buildings.